moanbekele/Text-to-Speech-Amharic/README.md

 The repository is structured as follows:

 - `backend/`: <a href="https://github.com/moanbekele/Text-to-Speech-Amharic/tree/main/main">Link for the Backend</a>
-- `frontend/`: Here, you will find the frontend code for the ATRONS platform, implemented using JavaScript, React, and Redux.
+- `frontend/`: Here, you will find the frontend code for the ATRONS platform, implemented using JavaScript, and Flask.
 This directory also includes the HTML, CSS, and JavaScript files for the user interface.
 - `models/`: This directory contains the trained Generative AI models used by ATRONS to enhance the platform's capabilities.
 The models are implemented using Python-based AI/ML libraries, and they play a crucial role in solving specific problems such as visual question answering (VQA).

 ## Purpose